CARE Advocates (Formerly PAAVE)

 CARE Advocates is a group dedicated to providing advocacy services to UNLV via the CARE Line (Campus Advocacy Resource and Empowerment), a 24-hour, free, and confidential hotline for victims, survivors, and secondary victims of sexual assault, domestic or relationship violence, and stalking.
 We also facilitate a peer education program, formerly PAAVE, which encourages action towards ending interpersonal violence through awareness and prevention.

-This organization is committed to educating students about the violent culture we live in, which perpetuates relationship and sexual violence.
-Our mission is to grant access to knowledge, increase sensitivity, and change individual attitudes about sexual violence through our peer education program.
+Our mission is to grant access to knowledge, increase sensitivity, and change individual attitudes about interpersonal violence through presentations, discussions, and workshops around campus activism and violence prevention.
 To accomplish our mission, our program utilizes the latest developments in the anti-violence movement.